 According to the IRS website, you’ll be notified of whether or not your S corp election is accepted within 60 days of filing Form 2553.

-An LLC is a legal business entity, whereas an S corp is a tax filing status.
-You can read more on our LLC vs. S Corp page.
+An LLC is a legal business entity, whereas an S corp is a tax filing status with the IRS.
+You can learn more about the similarities and differences between LLC’s and S Corps.